Commercial Vehicle Insurance - Business Auto Insurance

 Whether you are self-employed and use your car for business purposes or you own a company that utilizes a fleet of vehicles, commercial auto insurance is a vital protection.
 Using your automobile for anything work-related requires you to have commercial auto insurance, and, if you use your car or truck to provide a service or transport goods, you’ll likely need a commercial auto plan.

 Trucks, Taxis, and Limos

 If you rely on a fleet of automobiles as part of your business operations, you’ll need a commercial auto policy that meets your unique needs.
-Collision insurance and coverage for damaged or lost cargo is vital to a trucking company.
-Similarly, bobtail liability covers the owner or operator of a truck that is not actively being used for trucking purposes.
+Collision insurance and damaged or lost cargo coverage is vital to a trucking company.
+Similarly, bobtail liability covers the owner or operator of a truck not actively used for trucking purposes.
 Taxis and limos present unique risks as well.
-They are susceptible to garage exposures, burglary, robbery and employee dishonesty.
+They are susceptible to garage exposures, burglary, robbery, and employee dishonesty.

 Companies like Uber and Lyft have developed incredible ways to connect drivers to ride-seekers.
 As convenient as the service is, there are associated risks.
 If you are a rideshare driver in Maine, know that your auto policy will not cover you while working.
 While Uber has a contingent insurance policy covering bodily injury and property damage, experts have warned that this supplementary coverage is insufficient.
 You’ll need a commercial auto policy to protect you when your personal policy won’t.